camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq-outbound.md

 ## Prerequisites

 To use the **RabbitMQ Connector**, you need to have installed a RabbitMQ server and create the relevant [credentials](https://www.rabbitmq.com/passwords.html).
-We recommend using Camunda secrets to store credentials, so that you don't expose sensitive information directly from the process.
+Use Camunda secrets to store credentials, so that you don't expose sensitive information directly from the process.
 See [this appendix entry](#how-do-i-store-secrets-for-my-connector) to learn more.

 :::note
 Ensure you enter the correct exchange name and routing key, as the **RabbitMQ Connector** can't throw an exception if they are incorrect.